Self-supervision for medical image classification: state-of-the-art performance with ~100 labeled training samples per

-Despite its promising capabilities (see, e.g., current perspectives \cite{spathis2022breaking} and reviews \cite{chowdhury2021applying,krishnan2022self}), SSL is still in its infancy in the field of medical image analysis.
-Related work mainly focused on self-supervised pretraining of DL models, with the models still being fine tuned on relatively large labeled data sets.
-Aziz et al., for instance, demonstrated self-supervised pre-training using unlabeled data to improve subsequent medical image classification; the classifier training was, however, still based on $>15\,000$ labeled images \cite{azizi2021big}.
+Despite its promising capabilities (see, e.g., current perspectives \cite{spathis2022breaking} and \mbox{reviews~\cite{chowdhury2021applying, krishnan2022self, huang:2023})}, SSL is still in its infancy in the field of medical image analysis.
+Related work mainly focused on self-supervised pretraining of DL models, with the models still being fine-tuned on relatively large labeled data sets.
+Aziz et al., for instance, demonstrated self-supervised pre-training using unlabeled data to improve subsequent medical image classification; the classifier training was, however, still based on >15,000 labeled images \cite{azizi2021big}.
 To our knowledge, a systematic experimental analysis of the label data efficiency claim, i.e., the classification performance for limited label data scenarios, on publicly available medical data sets has not been performed.

-To provide the corresponding evidence and to define first related benchmark data, in this study, we analyze the potential of SSL for different medical image classification settings and demonstrate for three established but distinct public data sets (cell images obtained from bone marrow smears, endoscopic images, and dermoscopic lesion images) that it is possible to reach (near) state-of-the-art performance with as little as approximately 100 labeled training samples per class.
-As a means of SSL, we use the recently introduced DINO-algorithm (self-\emph{di}stillation with \emph{no} labels), which showed best performance for computer vision applications (e.g., ImageNet classification) compared to other state-of-the-art SSL frameworks \citep{caron:2021}.
-Moreover, we provide a highly customizable and adaptive pipeline of our reimplementation of the DINO-algorithm using community standard APIs (Scikit-learn/PyTorch) for others to take full advantage of our experiments and findings.
+{This study aims to fill this gap.
+To substantiate the data efficiency claim} and to define first related benchmark data, we analyze the potential of SSL for different medical image classification settings and demonstrate for three established but distinct public data sets (cell images obtained from bone marrow smears, endoscopic images, and dermoscopic lesion images) that it is possible to reach (near) state-of-the-art performance with as little as approximately 100 labeled training samples per class.